 Pre-assignment to FroSoCo will REQUIRE the use of a TIER THREE housing choice.

-3. An incoming sophomore who has a special interest in being a part of the FroSoCo community.
+Have a special interest in being a part of the FroSoCo community.
+(Please complete Essays 1-3)